 The benefits of iterative design

-There are several key benefits to implementing an iterative design process for your website,
+There are several key benefits to implementing an iterative design process for your website, including the following:

 - Continuous improvement: There are constant ways to enhance and improve your site without having to invest in a full-scale redesign project.
 The process is never really done so you have room to make and test small tweaks and build off your success over time.

 - Cost efficient: A full site redesign is costly and involves several team members for creation and feedback.
 Iterative design takes place on a smaller scale and involves fewer team members, meaning you’re conserving valuable time and resources.

 - Instant change: Your website is an investment, and site redesigns should be fairly few and far between.
 With iterative design you don’t have to wait until your next redesign to make any changes you’re passionate about seeing.
 Instead, you’ll have a process in place to implement and test your ideas now.

 We know we’ve made it seem like website redesigns are something to avoid, but far from!
 Iterative design just means you don’t have to change your entire site on a yearly basis.
 Every website can use a good redesign around the 3-5 year mark.

 Design and UX both evolve and can get stale and outdated after just a few years.
 Visuals start to feel boring or overused

 and UX slips behind the pace at which the internet evolves.
 Improvements for both also go hand in hand.
 Constantly improving UX can leave design feeling disjointed and new design updates can require big UX changes.

 Iterative design is not a forever solution to an outdated site, but it has its merits.
 A facelift is necessary every once in a while, but the project becomes less daunting if you know it’s coming and can plan ahead.